aMarCruz/react-native-text-size/README.md

 **NOTE:**

 Although this function is accurate and provides complete information, it can be heavy if the text is a lot, like the one that can be displayed in a FlatList.
-For these cases, it is better to use [`flatHeights`](#flatheights), which is optimized fotr those cases.
+For these cases, better to use [`flatHeights`](#flatheights), which is optimized for batch processing.

 <a name="tsmeasureparams"></a>**TSMeasureParams**